ImperialCollegeLondon/MSE404-MM/docs/labs/lab05/readme.md

 3. Integrated Density of States (states)

-It is customary to shift the x-axis in the plot such that the Fermi energy or valence band max is at 0.
-While a value for the Fermi level is given in the file header of the generated `pwscf.dos`, this is determined in a simple way from the integrated density of states.
-It may be worth obtaining this from a separate calculation using a relatively small broadening if you're looking a metallic system (as we shall see later), while for semiconductors and insulators you could find the maximum valence band state energy manually.
+It is customary to shift the x-axis in the plot such that the Fermi energy or valence band maximum is at 0.
+A value for the Fermi level is given in the file header of `pwscf.dos`.
+This value is determined in a simple way from the integrated density of states.
+Sometimes, it may be worth calculating the Fermi level in a separate calculation using a relatively small broadening if you're studying a metallic system (as we shall see later).
+For semiconductors and insulators you can determine the valence band maximum energy from the output file.

-The directory `03_densityofstates` contains a python script that can be used to plot the shifted DOS with the integrated DOS.
+The directory `03_densityofstates` contains a python script that can be used to plot the shifted DOS together with the integrated DOS.

 !!! example "Task 10.4 - Density of States Calculation"
     Plot the density of states using the script provided.